david-beauchesne/FoodWeb-MultiStressors/fwms.md

 3. impacts on the physiology of resources and consumers are considered as disturbances to consumer conversation rates ($e$).
 <!-- Should I provide more details here, or in the next section? -->

+By using these scores, we essentially assume that the realized vulnerability of a species will be the sum of all individual 3-species pathways of effect through which a species may be impacted.

 <!-- ~~~~~~~~~~~~~~~~~~~~~~ -->
 ### Empirical food webs
 <!-- ~~~~~~~~~~~~~~~~~~~~~~ -->